kalhauge/ghc-proposals/proposals/0000-namespaces.md

   fmap :: (a -> b) -> f a -> f b

 mapThis = Functor#fmap (+1) [1,2,3]

+-- and for newtypes
+newtype Counter a = W { unwrap :: State Int a }
+count = runState .
+Counter#unwrap $ do
+  ...
 ```

 Our example from above now looks like this: